-So, organisations did the most logical thing: they turned to integrated suites.
+So, organizations did the most logical thing: they turned to integrated suites.

 Then they discovered something new.
 Actually, it's the individual recruiters, learning specialists, and other HR professionals who made that discovery: they didn't get access to the same level of innovation that they were receiving with their best-of-breed solutions.

-So, organisations were, and are still now, faced with two choices:
+So, organizations were, and are still now, faced with two choices: